rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 When you create a container in Cloud Files and make that container public, the files within that container have a designated time to live (TTL).
 The TTL is the time interval after which the CDN rereads the contents of the container.
-For more information on how to mange the TTL attribute, see [Manage Time to Live (TTL) in a Cloud Files Container](/support/how-to/manage-ttl-in-a-cloud-files-container).
+For more information on managing the TTL attribute, see [Manage Time to Live (TTL) in a Cloud Files Container](/support/how-to/manage-ttl-in-a-cloud-files-container).
 {{< /accordion >}}